1. Home

 Getting to the Exploratorium

-The new location for the Exploratorium is Pier 15 on the Embarcadero, along the SF waterfront.
+The Exploratorium is on Pier 15 on the Embarcadero, along the SF waterfront.

 Public Transportation: the F-Line street car runs along the Embarcadero; Green Street is the stop for the Exploratorium.